 In case it comes up on Final Jeopardy, that would be sets of 37 cells!

-When I spoke with Paul Fry, Cordless Guru for Milwaukee Tool (my title for him, not his official one), he gave me a little more insight into how cordless tools are replacing corded tools.
+When I spoke with Paul Fry, Cordless Guru for Milwaukee Tool (my title for him, his official title is VP of Product Management), he gave me a little more insight into how cordless tools are replacing corded tools.
 He said the original batch of lithium-ion tools that came out years ago could only produce a few hundred watts out.
 With better cell and tool technology, manufacturers can now produce a few thousand watts out.